geaz/tablora-rasa/README.md

 # Tablora Rasa - A table-less, tarot based TTRPG oracle

-Tablora Rasa is a table-less, tarot based and TTRPG system agnostic oracle.
-With enough creativity and the following rules, this oracle can answer any question that arises during an adventure in your TTRPG sessions.
+Tablora Rasa is a table-less, tarot-based, and TTRPG system agnostic oracle.
+With enough creativity and the following rules, this oracle can answer any question during an adventure in your TTRPG sessions.

 - yes/no questions (50/50, Likely, Unlikely)
 - open questions